FREQUENTLY ASKED QUESTIONS (FAQ) INTRODUCTION

 Question – Can I buy 375 RAPTOR brass?

-Kaleo Arms in Hawaii has indicated that they will be able to offer 375 RAPTOR brass made from reconditioned Lake City Brass that has been cleaned, resized, trimmed and polished.
+Answer – Kaleo Arms in Hawaii and Outdoor Shooter Supply in Oklahoma has been producing 375 RAPTOR brass made from reconditioned Lake City Brass that has been cleaned, resized, trimmed and polished.
 Check out the ordering tab to find their information.
+Omega Rifles has worked to offer new manufacture 375 RAPTOR and we have provided technical drawings to a large brass manufacturer to explore their interest in offering new manufacture 375 RAPTOR brass.

 Question – What do I need to buy to get started with the 375 RAPTOR?